LIBBLE/LIBBLE-DL/README.md

 # LIBBLE-DL
-LIBBLE-DL is the LIBBLE variant implemented on Pytorch.
+LIBBLE-DL is a library for writing distributed applications with PyTorch.

 Please visit http://www.libble.tk for more details.